ffund/run-my-experiment-on-geni-blog/2017-02-02-anonymous-routing-of-network-traffic-using-tor.md

 5FCA 8518 2869 FBFA A7C1 5B4C
 ```

-Now, download the generic relay config file that we created on the directory server:
+Download the generic relay config file that we created on the directory server:

 ```
 sudo wget -O /etc/tor/torrc http://directoryserver/relay.conf